lssda/lssda.github.io/cfp.md

 ## Location and Travel

 The workshop will be held at SLAC National Accelerator Laboratory in Menlo Park, CA. Parking is available for free on site.
-Note that registration is required for all attendees and that all visitors must present valid identification when entering SLAC.
+Note that [registration]({{ "/register" | relative_url }}) is required for all attendees and that all visitors must present valid identification when entering SLAC.

 The workshop will be held in the Redwood conference room (A/B/C/D), located in building 048.
 A map of SLAC is available at: <https://vue.slac.stanford.edu/meeting-rooms>

-A room block is available at the SLAC Guest House (link TBD).
+A room block is available at the [Stanford Guest House]({{ "/lodging" | relative_url }}).
 Additional hotels may be available in the area.

 ## Organizing Committee